Author:

 Can LangChain and LlamaIndex be used together?

-Yes, depending on your LLM project’s specific needs and objectives, leveraging the strengths of both LangChain and LlamaIndex can lead to the development of sophisticated LLM-driven applications.
+Yes, depending on your LLM project’s specific needs and objectives, leveraging the strengths of both frameworks can lead to the development of sophisticated LLM-driven applications.
+A common pattern is using LangGraph for agent orchestration while utilizing LlamaIndex’s data connectors and retrieval capabilities for document processing.

 References